An opportunistic asshole* joins the quest of a delusional man who thinks he lives in a fantasy world.

 Dave is actually in his 30s, so he needed makeup applied for every scene to make him look like the 50-year-old Nathaniel Johnson.

 Mona is a Duluth journalist, so naturally she was the first to hear about Gleahan and the first to audition for the part.
 Mona's bubbly personality is in stark contrast to Madison's cold exterior, stating on set that "I get to be the bitchy person I sometimes want to be but never am."

-She's acted in short films like Adrianna Bail's Perspective, Death Calm Studios' Before I Wake, and Chris Linder's Love, Language, & Transposition, and has modeled for several photoshoots and music videos around the Twin Ports.
+She's acted in short films like Adrianna Bail's Perspective, Death Calm Studios' Before I Wake, and Caelen Mars's Love, Language, & Transposition, and has modeled for several photoshoots and music videos around the Twin Ports.

 Mona is multi-ethnic, and most proud of her Native American background.

 Ian is a business professional by day, and a major nerd all the time.
 It was that perfectly mismatched combination that led to his breakout performance as Derek Olson, the erratic but dressed-to-impress half-brother of Penelope Johnson.

 Ian dove straight into the role, adding his own personal flair to the character and fleshing Derek out to become the fan-favorite he is now.
 His on-set interactions with Henriette Soderlind were so convincing, director Samuel T Weston sometimes forgot the two aren't really siblings.

 This was Ian's first film role, and Battlemage Films is eager to work with him again.